AD4Noobs/site/content/building_a_active_directory/pdc/what_and_why/_index.md

 For example, the name of the user is something that is mandatory, while their phone number is not.
 But regardless of that attribute being used or not, its still a object that belongs to the user class.

+The objects basically come in two flavours Container objects Leaf objects:

+- Container objects can contain other objects.
+  As an example, a Group object is an container.
+It can contain other objects such as users.
+- Leaf objects, on the other hand, are just a single things.
+  As an example, users and computers are leaf objects.

-To make this a bit less abstract lets think of these objects and attributes as living things.
+To make this a bit less abstract lets think of these objects and attributes as 'physical' things.

-#### They Donkeys and Ogre's
+#### The Donkeys, Ogre's, Dragons and Castles

-Everything alive (objects) has some defining features (attributes) that make it into what it is (class).
+Everything (objects) has some defining features (attributes) that make it into what it is (class).

-{{%expand "You know which mandatory defining features a Donkey has and why it's different from Ogre.
-But that does not mean that all other Donkeys have to be precisely the same." %}}
+{{%expand "You know which mandatory defining features a donkey has and why it's different from a ogre, dragon or even a castle.
+But that does not mean that all other donkeys have to be precisely the same." %}}

 ![](layers.gif)